Williams v. Ji, et al.

 On September 8, 2016, BLB&G filed a complaint in the Delaware Court of Chancery on behalf of Yvonne Williams (“Plaintiff”), brought derivatively on behalf of Nominal Defendant Sorrento Therapeutics, Inc. (“Sorrento” or the “Company”), and directly as a class action on behalf of Plaintiff and the other stockholders of Sorrento, against current and/or former directors and officers of the Company (the “Defendants”).

 The Complaint alleges a disloyal scheme by Company insiders to strip value out the Company for their own personal benefit.
 In May and October 2015, the members of the Sorrento board of directors at the time (the “Then-Current Board”) caused five subsidiaries of Sorrento (the “Subsidiaries”) to grant options and warrants to themselves and certain Company executives.
-The stockholder approved compensation plans for officers and directors do not provide for issuance of options or warrants in subsidiaries.
-The options granted to Sorrento executives and directors have an exercise price of either $0.01 or $0.25, despite the fact that some estimate that the relevant subsidiaries are worth over $1 billion.
+These options and warrants were issued without any authorization or approval by Sorrento’s public stockholders.
 In addition, the warrants granted to the Company’s CEO are for class B shares that have ten to one voting rights, even though the Sorrento charter and by-laws do not provide for class B shares or 10 to one voting power.
 The Defendants also caused Sorrento to transfer valuable assets and corporate opportunities from the Company to the Subsidiaries.
 As a result of these transfers, these assets are no longer wholly owned by Sorrento and its stockholders.
 Rather, they are owned by Subsidiaries in which the Defendants have personal financial interests not shared by Sorrento’s stockholders as a whole.

 Other Cases of Interest